 SLF adults are very colorful when their wings are displayed during hopping.
 They have red hind wings with black spots, have a black head, and a yellow abdomen with black bands.
 Their grayish forewings have black spots with a distinctive black brick-like pattern on the tips.

-Learn more about the Spotted Lanternfly (SLF) and view pictures of SLF and infestations.
+Learn more about the Spotted Lanternfly, including how to identify the insect and infestations.

 Help Prevent the Spread of SLF

-Harming city’s wildlife is prohibited, but in an effort to slow the spread of this species, NYC Parks is putting out a one-time call: if you see a Spotted Lanternfly, squish and dispose of it.
+Harming city’s wildlife is prohibited.
+However, in an effort to slow the spread of this species, if you see a Spotted Lanternfly you should squish and dispose of it.

 You should thoroughly inspect vehicles, luggage and gear, and all outdoor items for egg masses and adult SLF before leaving the New York City region.